Nishant891/Email-Classifier/Readme.md

 I don't have the resources to deploy the website's backend.
-I have given a detailed guide to of clone the project locally.
-Trust me it would be easy.
+I have given a detailed guide to setup the project locally.

 Let's start with cloning the repo